 Many provincial weekly papers managed to publish today, despite the printing dispute.
 There was a?

-Many provincial weekly papers managed to publish today, despite the printing dispute.
+Background: Many provincial weekly papers managed to publish today, despite the printing dispute.
 There was a big demonstration in London where about five-hundred men, including national newspaper workers, picketed the Kingsway Independent Television offices.
 Their protest was against the T.V.
 Times, which they condemned as "black".

 Some of the demonstrators tried to push inside -- and met this reception.
 The fire hose had been turned on by hall porters and security men.